-When people have been alerted, the warning process is not ended.
+When people have been alerted, that is not the end of the warning process.
 There is a need to confirm the alert.
 If an alert is to lead to protective and/or preventive action, organizations and individuals need to have the alert confirmed.
 In some ways this may be the most important stage of the process.
 Confirmation is particularly important where there is little experience with the danger being faced.
-In London during World War II, an air-raid siren needed no confirmation in order for people to take protective action.
-But in a community where people have never experienced a flood of major importance in their lives it is an absolute necessity.
-Williams makes this point well, "When people get a message saying 'this is it!' they seem to need a second message which says, 'yes, this really is it!'''
+In London during the Second World War, an air-raid siren needed no confirmation in order for people to take protective action, but in a community where people have never experienced a flood of major importance in their lives it is an absolute necessity.
+Williams makes this point well, "When people get a message saying 'this is it!' they seem to need a second message which says, 'yes, this really is it!'"6

 Adams underscores the importance of confirmation when he writes:

 Most persons would prefer to believe that they are safe rather than in danger and also that despite the sounding of an alert signal nothing bad will happen.
 With the exception of those persons that are psychologically set to believe the worst in any situation and those who have recently suffered a "near miss" disaster, this generalization is probably valid for most persons in warning situations.
-This initial interpretation of an alert signal is likely to be the most unalarming of those alternative interpretations available.
-An air-raid siren indicates first another test, a drill, or a mistake -only when these definitions are proven to be untenable are other less acceptable interpretations considered.
+Thus initial interpretation of an alert signal is likely to be the most unalarming of those alternative interpretations available.
+An airraid siren indicates first another test, a drill, or a mistake -only when these definitions are proven to be untenable are other less acceptable interpretations considered.
 Any ambiguity or apparent contradictions in the warning messages and environment will typically be cited as evidence not for the worst but for the best.
-From this perspective a successful warning becomes, as Withey sugests, "a function of the amount of information to be contradicted . . .a confirmation of one alternative among several possible ones.
+From this perspective a successful warning becomes, as Withey suggests, "a function of the amount of information to be contradicted a confirmation of one alternative among several possible ones."